 Again, a closer look at more recent history presents a more flattering picture for Barcelona.

-Since the 1990-91 season, they have won La Liga 16 times to Madrid's eight.
+Since the 1990-91 season, they have won La Liga 16 times to Madrid's nine.
 Barca have claimed the European crown five times in the same period, with Madrid just ahead on six.

 Both clubs endured a barren spell continentally in the 1970s and 1980s as English, Italian and German clubs dominated, but the difference in the Clasico competitors' European records can be attributed to the two decades before that.